Multi-agent orchestration is partly a token economics pattern.

 |---|---|---|---|

-| Frontier primary | Orchestration, hard synthesis, complex coding decisions, and final judgment | Routine source scanning or low-risk first drafts | Owns or performs final review |
+| Frontier primary | Orchestration, hard synthesis, complex coding decisions, final judgment | Routine source scanning or low-risk first drafts | Owns or performs final review |

-| Coding worker | Implementation, tests, debugging, and refactoring | Final release judgment or broad strategy decisions | Reviewed before trust |
+| Coding worker | Implementation, tests, debugging, refactoring | Final release judgment or broad strategy decisions | Reviewed before trust |

-| Strong reviewer | Correctness, security, regression, source fidelity, and readiness checks | First-pass drafting or bulk exploration | Findings are reconciled by the orchestrator |
+| Strong reviewer | Correctness, security, regression, source fidelity, readiness checks | First-pass drafting or bulk exploration | Findings reconciled by orchestrator |

-| Economy helper | Low-risk exploration, source mapping, and quick comparison work | High-stakes conclusions or final authority | Spot-checked or reviewed based on risk |
+| Economy helper | Low-risk exploration, source mapping, quick comparison | High-stakes conclusions or final authority | Spot-checked or risk-reviewed |

-| Local helper model | Bounded first-pass source mapping, tradeoffs, outlines, and summaries from supplied evidence | Orchestration, implementation, review, security decisions, or final user-facing conclusions | GPT/Codex accepts, revises, or rejects the handoff |
+| Local helper model | Bounded first-pass source mapping, tradeoffs, outlines, summaries | Orchestration, implementation, review, security, final conclusions | GPT/Codex accepts, revises, or rejects |

 What This Changes